-It’s familiar…and so comfortable (way, way more comfortable than the beginning parts of change).
+It’s familiar and thus comfortable (way, way more comfortable than the beginning parts of change).

 What’s wrong with being comfortable?

 Absolutely nothing.
-We even encourage people to find foods and habits that are comforting in a nourishing, health-supporting way.
+I even encourage people to find foods and habits that are comforting in a nourishing, health-supporting way.

 The problem comes when attachment to comfort is holding you back from experiencing the truly delicious stuff.

-Or from getting where you want to be with eating and health.
+Or getting where you want to be with eating and health.

 What’re you holding onto?
 Is it worth it?